Unlocking the Potential of Bilingual Learners through Collaborative Partnerships and Systems Convening

 Impact

-Cambridge Community School Leadership Forum, created as an innovative partnership among CRiCLE, Cambridge Ethnic Community Forum, Cambridge Bilingual Groups and Norfolk County Council EAL Advisory Service, under the auspices of the interdisciplinary Centre for the Study of Global Human Movement.
+Cambridge Heritage Language Education Partnership, involving CRiCLE, Cambridge Ethnic Community Forum, Cambridge Bilingual Groups, Cambridge Refugee Hub, Cambridgeshire Libraries, Cambridge Central Library, Norfolk County Council EAL/EDC Advisory Service, Centre for the Study of Global Human Movement

 EAL Assessment Framework for Schools (2.0) and the Digital Tracker, in collaboration with the Bell Foundation